 The sex scenes are impressively restrained – the girls start out doing solo stripteases before coming together as two couples (never intermingling), and the hardcore is surprisingly minimal (the UK 18 rated edit loses about twelve minutes of this, which gives you an idea of how relatively inexplicit the other 50 minutes are).
 In fact, minimalist is the best word to use here – nothing is overblown, nothing made more extravagant than it needs to be.
 At times, Xero feels like watching a particularly impressive erotic photography book brought to life – taking its time, concerned with beautiful set-ups and remarkable camera shots, rather than the non-stop hardcore action demanded by the genre.
 As a result, it’s a great deal more erotic than most porn, simply because it keeps you guessing.

 There’s a strong Japanese influence running through this, no more so than in the scenes involving an impressively phallic, Onibaba-style mask, and the out-of-nowhere shock ending that I won’t spoil – suffice to say that it takes the film into an unexpectedly dark place.

 With post-credits scenes that perhaps hint at JTZ’s forthcoming Cannibal Queen, this is remarkable stuff that takes adult filmmaking into fascinating new areas that lie between commercial erotica and arthouse porn.
 Definitely one to watch.

-At long last, our first print edition is here.
-Officially released to shops on January 9th 2017, it is available directly from us now.
+At long last, our first print edition is here, and available directly from us.

 Thirty years after Operation Spanner, the case of John O’Neill shows that BDSM is the consensual adult sexuality that it is still okay to demonise.